 Pelican Park (Mandeville)

 The Prytania has scheduled some extra special movies for their return, while enacting special safety protocols.
 They’ve decreased capacity to 15% and prepared the auditorium to ensure proper social distancing; masks are MANDATORY to be allowed into the theatre; and no gathering in the lobby before or after shows.
-Upcoming shows: May 22-28 Willy Wonka & the Chocolate Factory and Harry Potter & the Chamber of Secrets.
-May 29-June 4 Harry Potter & the Prisoner of Azkaban.
-See link for various showtimes.
+They’re featuring kid and teen-friendly movies, like Harry Potter & Batman.
+See link for schedule & showtimes.

 Tammany Trace (Northshore)